-Facilitation is when you ask the Department to arrange for a facilitator to attend a meeting of your child's evaluation or IEP team (you also are a member of this team).
-The school district can also make a request to the Department for a facilitator at one of these meetings involving your child's special education.
-You and the district must both agree to have the facilitator present at the meeting.
+Facilitation is when you ask the Department to arrange for a facilitator to attend a meeting of your child's evaluation or IEP team (you are also a member of this team).
+The educational agency can also make a request to the Department for a facilitator at one of these meetings involving your child's special education.
+You and the educational agency must both agree to have the facilitator present at the meeting.